 Roles within the hair and beauty industry are ideal for people who love to meet and socialise with new people, and who enjoy making others look and feel great – giving them the confidence boost that they need.

-Depending on what your interests are you could choose to be anything from a make-up artist to a nail technician, through to becoming a hairdresser.
-You’ll need to build up some expertise in whatever area you decide to work in, so most people either take a course and set themselves up on a self-employed basis, or apply for a job as a trainee employee at a hair or beauty salon.
+Depending on what your interests are, you could choose to be anything from a make-up artist and a nail technician, to becoming a hairdresser.
+You’ll need to build up some expertise in whatever area you decide to work in, so most people either take a course and set themselves up on a self-employed basis or apply for a job as a trainee employee at a hair or beauty salon.

 Looking to develop your skills in hair and beauty?

-New Skills Academy are offering an exclusive 90% discount on all of their courses to Rest Less members.
+New Skills Academy offer a discount on all of their courses to Rest Less members.
 Take a look at their Beauty courses to see if there’s something for you….

 7. Transition from full-time to part-time hours in your current role